Map of Memory

 remember

+The Map of Memory is an archive of memories and stories from the residents of Dushanbe.
 Though neither the map nor the research aims to be comprehensive, both seek to preserve fragments of Dushanbe disappearing.
 The city is rapidly losing its capacity to function as a repository of collective memory – urban landscape doesn’t pay tribute to place attachments, to the emotional bounds and to people’s experiences.
 Now the true repository of collective memory is what people keep and preserve personally.
-Map of Memory invites residents of Dushabe to share their stories and articulate what the city is – or once was – for them personally.

 Map from 1983

-Everyone is welcome to share their memories or tell us more legends about Dushanbe.
+Everyone is welcome to share their memories or tell us more legends about Dushanbe

 Please klick the button below and fill the form to make your contribution to our collective memory – the next few days your information will appear on the map.